psb-2019-2020-s1-autonomous-robotics/beeping_dancer/README.md

 https://pymotw.com/3/threading/

 ## What we learned
 We learned how to use threading and how to program the robot to play a song.
-We also learned how to delete files from our brick and that it's important to check which port you've plugged the sensor into.
+We also learned how to delete files from our brick and that it's important to check that connections between sensors and their ports have not failed.
 ## What worked well
 The robot successfully used threading to both play a song and dance.
 The song sounded good and the dance looked good.
 ## What we would do differently